rak-n-rok/Krake/README.md

 ### Testing

-Tests are placed in the `tests/` directory inside the Python packages and can be run via `pytest`.
+Tests are placed in the [tests/](./tests/) directory inside the Python packages and can be run via `pytest`. (pytest should have been installed previously as a development dependency)

 ```bash
 # Run tests of the "krake" package